filpedroso/minishell/project/README.md

 ## Technical Choices

-Clean architecture and its principles regarding variable and function naming, single resposability, clear and simple contracts
+- Clean architecture and its principles regarding variable and function naming, single resposability, clear and simple contracts
-Canonical and idiomatic C for establishing ownership models and error handling
+- Canonical and idiomatic C for establishing ownership models and error handling
+- Lexer implemented with a state machine
+- Recursive descendant parser and execution pipeline, for creating and executing an Abstract Syntax Tree (AST)